 At our request, the underwriters have reserved up to % of the ADSs being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us and members of their families.
 The sales will be made by , an underwriter of this offering, through a directed ADS program.
 We do not know if these persons will choose to underwriters to the general public.
-Any reserved ADSs, but any purchases they do make will reduce the number of ADSs available to the general public.
+Any reserved ADSs hot asp purchases they do make will reduce the number of ADSs available to the general public.
 Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same terms as the other ADSs.
-Participants in the directed ADS program who purchase more than US\$ of ADSs shall be subject to a 180-day lock-up with respect to any ADSs possible to the porsuant to that program.
-This lock-up will neve similar restrictions and an identical extension provision to the lock-up agreements described above.
-Any shares sold in the directed ADS program to our directors, executive officers or selling shareholders shall be subject to the lock-up agreements described and we have agreed to indemnify the underwriters for against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of directed ADSs.
+Participants in the directed ADS program who purchase more than US\$ of ADSs shall be subject to a 180-day lock-up with respect to any ADSs projects, executive officers or selling shareholders shall be subject to the lock-up agreements described above.
+Any shares sold in the directed ADS program to our directors, executive officers or selling shareholders shall be subject to the lock-up agreements described and by.
+We have agreed to indemnify the underwriters for against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of directed ADSs.